zacanger/niddesa/README.md

 The bulk of the open work now is in taking the two generated translations and trying to get one decent translation out of them.

-Files in text/ are named `nn-file-source.md`.
-Example:

-* `01-sinhala.md` is the Sinhala source in plain text
-* `01-pali.md` is the Pali source in plain text
-* `01-sinhala-google.md` is from Google Cloud Translate from Sinhala to English

-Etc.

 ### The Code

 To try the translation code for yourself, see the notes in code/translate.